Approximately 6 minutes to read

 what an ironic theme, the angel of snow that saves mortals from the cold. it's both eerie and intriguing. would you like to swap stories, since my intended theme is somewhat similar?
 It's called "Wandering Spirits" in case you're interested...

-over 2 years ago gone said:
+almost 3 years ago gone said:

 you better win because this was literally PERFECTION